Webcampak/Documentation/webcampak3.x/src/docs/Develop/en_Initial_Setup.md

 # Initial Setup

-At the end of the installation script, go to the web interface of your webcampak.
+At the end of the installation script, go to the web interface of your Webcampak.

 ## Self-signed certificate

 During installation a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) is created by the system.

 Although self-signed certificates should definitely be a concern and are not recommended for publicly accessible Webcampak instances, they represent the only option when domain names cannot be used (for example a local webcampak).

-After initial setup you will be presented with a security warning from your browser.
+Following initial setup you will be presented with a security warning from your browser.
 For now, accept it, but you are strongly encouraged to reconfigure the system to use a signed certificate issued by a public CA such as [letsencrypt](https://letsencrypt.org/).

 ![Self Signed certificate warning](images/webcampak-certificate.png)